 As you may see, this function represents the same that we covered before.
 We use second (slow) method to get information about previous state of an interrupted task.
 As we checked this and executed SWAPGS in a case if we came from userspace, we should to do the same that we did before: We need to put pointer to a structure which holds general purpose registers to the %rdi (which will be first parameter of a secondary handler) and put error code if an exception provides it to the %rsi (which will be second parameter of a secondary handler):

 '''

-%rsp, %rdi
+movq %rsp, %rdi

-movq

 .if \has_error_code

-ORIG RAX(%rsp), %rsi

-movq

-movq
+movq ORIG_RAX(%rsp), %rsi

-$-1, ORIG_RAX(%rsp)
+movq $-1, ORIG_RAX(%rsp)

 .else

-%esi, %esi
+xorl %esi, %esi

-xorl
+.endif

 '''